maevekrueger/UFPF_metagenomics/README.md

 # UFPF_metagenomics
-Files associated with analysis of UFPF metagenomic project data
+Files associated with analysis of UFPF metagenomic project data.
+Zenodo DOI: 10.5281/zenodo.10912505

 INCLUDES ANALYSIS OF THE FOLLOWING DATASETS: